Konloch/DiskLib/README.md

 # DiskLib
 DiskLib is an easy-to-use zero dependency Disk Writer &amp; Disk Reader with built-in GZIP support for Java.

-# About
-DynVarMap is zero dependency easy and straight forward way to manage attribute-like runtime variables for Java.

 # How To
 **You can pass *either* a String path or a File object for the first parameter.**